jianhuabi/istio-on-marathon-mesos/security/README.md

-# How to enable mutual TLS on Istio on marathon mesos
+# Enable mutual TLS on Istio on marathon mesos (Alpha)

 This article covers the primary activities you might need to perform when enabling, configuring, and using Istio authentication policies.
 Find out more about the underlying concepts in the [authentication overview](https://istio.io/docs/concepts/security/#authentication).